lauren-enright/macroalgal_diversity_stability_mcr/README.md

 ### Description
 This project analyzes data from a 17-year time series of benthic macroalgae on coral reefs in Moorea, French Polynesia.
 Scripts are numbered in the order in which they should be run.

-Data can be found at [will place link to EDI here]

 Code is achieved at  [will place link to zenodo here]

 ### Contents